Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Prepare the environment

-The tutorial uses Windows software and the Windows Subsystem for Linux
+In this tutorial, we will use Windows software and Windows Subsystem for Linux

 Configure WSL